Ignaria for Pastors — Primary Source Sermon Research

 No sign-up required

 Ignaria is theology research software that gives pastors, students, and writers direct access to verifiable primary sources—from the Apostolic Fathers and Church Fathers through the Reformers to late-19th-century theologians.
-Explore 2,000 years of church history, biblical history, and KJV-grounded Christian Bible interpretation.
+Explore centuries of church history, biblical history, and KJV-grounded Christian Bible interpretation.

-Ignaria retrieves.
-Every source is blockquoted from the original work—not paraphrased, not summarized, not invented.
+Every source is blockquoted from the original work — not paraphrased, not summarized, not invented.

-Ignaria doesn't.
-When coverage of a time period is limited, you'll see a gap flag — not a fabricated quote.
+A gap flag, not a fabricated quote.
 25% of queries surface at least one honest coverage gap.
 That's not a weakness.
 That's a research tool you can trust.

 Fidelity Guarantee